Grading FAQ

 How do I update an NG?

-The NG serves as a temporary outcome for the study/course on the student’s record.
+The NG serves as a temporary outcome for the course on the student’s record.
 You must submit a grade change request to change the grade.
 Note: NGs cannot be removed from your gradebook.
-All NGs must be changed individually in Submit Grade Changes.
+All NGs must be changed individually through Submit Grade Changes in SSB.

 Incomplete